pdeguing/writings/savoir.md

 Alors parfois, tel un souvenir il refait doucement surface et nous embrasse. À première vue rien ne change et pourtant tout change.

 Respirer.
 Regarder.
 Aimer.
 Vivre.

+« To see a World in a Grain of Sand
+And a Heaven in a Wild Flower
+Hold Infinity in the palm of your hand
+And Eternity in an hour »